 For a parcel in two jurisdictions, the owner and the jurisdictions may agree that development regulations from one jurisdiction will apply to the entire parcel as authorized in Chapter 160D-203 and in Section 4.1.5 in this appendix."

-Section 4 - Article 1 - General Provisions.
-Section 1.6 Interpretation is hereby amended to read as follows:
+Section 4 - Article 3 - Zoning Districts, Uses, and Dimensional Standards.
+Section 3.3. - General Use Districts.
+The title for Section 3.3 General use districts is hereby retitled and amended to read as follows: